HomeRun AI Coding Agents in CoderIntegrating Claude with Coder

 Customize your Claude setup

-You can customize Claude's behavior with additional options:
+You can customize Claude's behavior with additional environment variables:

 For the full list of configuration options, consult the module documentation.
 For advanced configuration using environment variables, use the table in Environment Variables Reference.